EAGLE1309/chatBot/README.md

 ```
 Go to config.json
 ```
-Replace `<channel-name>` with the name of channel where the bot will talk!
+Replace `<channel-id>` with the id of channel where the bot will talk!
 </br>
 You can also set custom status of bot!
 Following is the guide
 ```javascript